jitenderchand/ADCB/README.md

 - ✗ Firebase (Auth, Firestore, or Storage) - Using Supabase instead

+## 🔐 Authentication

+### Supabase Authentication

+This app uses **Supabase** for user authentication instead of Firebase.

+### Important Notes:

+- **Sign Up & Login**: After signup, you can navigate within the app immediately.
+However, due to technical limitations on Supabase that require additional setup, after logging out you cannot use the same credentials to log in again.
+This is a known limitation that would require additional Supabase email verification configuration.
+- **Test Credentials**: For testing login functionality, you can use the following credentials:
+  - **Email**: `jitendra.chand13@gmail.com`
+  - **Password**: `hello@123`

+### Authentication Flow:

+1. **Sign Up** → User registration → Ask Biometric screen (if supported) → App
+2. **Sign In** → Direct to App
+3. **Biometric Validation** → If biometric is enabled, user must authenticate on app launch

+## 🗺️ Google Maps API Key

+⚠️ **Important**: The app currently uses a dummy Google Maps API key for development purposes. **If you want to run the application in a standalone APK, you must replace it with an actual Google Maps API key**.
+However, in Expo Go, the app will work fine with the dummy key.

+To set up an actual Google Maps API key:

+- Get your API key from [Google Cloud Console](https://console.cloud.google.com/)
+- Enable "Maps SDK for Android" and "Maps SDK for iOS" APIs
+- Add the key to your `.env.development` file as `GOOGLE_MAPS_API_KEY`
+- Also update `src/utils/globalConfig.ts` if you're using the `googleMapKey` property directly

 ## 📄 Pages

 1. **Splash Screen** (`InitialScreen`) - App launch screen with Lottie animation